entu/webapp/docs/api/quickstart.md

 # API Quick Start

 Get started with the Entu API in 5 minutes.
-This guide walks through authentication, creating your first entity, and querying data.
+This guide walks through getting a token, creating your first entity, and querying data.

-## 1. Get Your API Key
+## 1. Get a Token

-Generate an API key in the Entu UI:
+Generate an API key from your person entity in the Entu UI, then exchange it for a JWT token:

-1. Navigate to your person entity
-2. Edit it and generate an API key

-Alternatively, authenticate via OAuth for temporary access.

-## 2. Authenticate

-Exchange your API key for a JWT token:

 ```bash
 curl -X GET "https://entu.app/api/auth" \